How do I contact ApertureData sales for the Custom/Enterprise plan and what info should I bring (data size, QPS, modalities, deployment)?

 Comparison Snapshot:

-What modalities and deployment details should I share with sales?
+What modalities and deployment details should I share for a Custom/Enterprise quote?

 Expanded Explanation: